vhartman/vhartman.github.io/_posts/2023-11-01-shortcutting.md

 There are a variety of methods{% include sidenote.html text='A [solid collection](https://ompl.kavrakilab.org/classompl_1_1geometric_1_1PathSimplifier.html) is implemented in OMPL.'%} to improve such a path after the initial planning - in this post, we are looking at shortcutting, respectively [partial shortcutting](https://journals.sagepub.com/doi/pdf/10.1177/0278364907079280?casa_token=myXrF9aYFUoAAAAA:_tqBBzr2VCL0X2n5vv8A7Bmxu6oNGsrMcjowsoeXPIid3xNjqlOlgJExtO1kkJi7i1YQZZj--RnE).

-Code for the experiments and implementations is available [here](...).
+Code for the following experiments and implementations of methods is available [here](https://github.com/vhartman/23-shortcutting).

 #### Shortcutting
 From here on, we assume that the path is given by a sequence of nodes which are connected by straightline paths{% include sidenote.html text='This is a great assumption if we are looking at robots that operate without kinodynamic constraints and we are doing geometric path planning.
 It is less great if we are looking at the dynamics of a robot as well.'%}.